-As regards the pricing performance of the tested model variants during the year 2007, this provides another opportunity to further discuss what kind of forward-looking information we actually consider to be contained in the enlarged filtration $(\mathcal{G}t^C){t\in[0,T^]}$ - and what is not contained therein.
-Based on a detailed analysis of single-day pricing errors, the model variant including both forecast types yields very satisfactory pricing results throughout this year, except for a period of rather poor pricing performance during November and December 2007, for which forward prices are clearly underestimated.
+The pricing performance of the models during the year 2007 provides another opportunity to further discuss what kind of forward-looking information we actually consider to be contained in the enlarged filtration $(\mathcal{G}t^C){t\in[0,T^]}$ - and what is not contained therein.
+Based on a detailed analysis of single-day pricing errors, the model including both forecast types yields very satisfactory pricing results throughout this year, except for a period of rather poor pricing performance during November and December 2007, for which forward prices are clearly underestimated.
 Although market commentary may generally be criticized for over-emphasizing alleged causal relationships between specific events and strong market movements, several of the reports released at that time stress, amongst other reasons, the then very high continental power prices that are said to have impacted British power prices as well.
 In fact, French power prices had reached record levels in November 2007, fueled by strikes in the energy sector that led to temporary production cuts by some 8,000 MW.
-This, in turn, raised concerns about French electricity supplies for the rest of the year, which ultimately could have resulted in Britain becoming a net exporter of power to France via its interconnector, putting an additional drain on the already tight British system.37 However, although market commentary indicates that (British) market participants do seem to have "priced in" such a scenario, and although pricing errors for the forecast-based variant of our model would have clearly been reduced, we have decided not to incorporate this belief (i.e., interconnectors switching from imports to exports) in our capacity forecasts: $(\mathcal{G}t^C){t\in[0,T^]}$ is based on forecasts released by the TSO and supplemented with updates of major unplanned outages which, however, have actually happened.
-Although likely to further improve pricing performance, starting to integrate market beliefs about future available import/export capacity levels would also require us to do so for the rest of our sample and, finally, might give an impression of trying to re-fit model prices in hindsight.
+This, in turn, raised concerns about French electricity supplies for the rest of the year, which ultimately could have resulted in Britain becoming a net exporter of power to France via its interconnector, putting an additional drain on the already tight British system.35 However, although market commentary indicates that (British) market participants do seem to have "priced in" such a scenario, and although pricing errors for the forecast-based variant of our model would have clearly been reduced, we have decided not to incorporate this belief (i.e., interconnectors switching from imports to exports) in our capacity forecasts: $(\mathcal{G}t^C){t\in[0,T^\star]}$ is only based on forecasts released by the TSO and supplemented with updates of major unplanned outages.
+Although likely to further improve pricing performance, starting to integrate market beliefs about future available import/export capacity levels would also require us to do so for the rest of our sample, i.e., during times where such market sentiment may be more difficult to infer.
+Moreover, it is obviously impossible to exactly observe and consistently quantify these beliefs, e.g., it is unknown how long exactly and to what extent market participants would expect the above scenario to continue.

-36This is supported by our analysis of market commentary covering the respective trading days.
+34This is supported by our analysis of market commentary covering the respective trading days.
 Importantly, in these days, then prices of month-ahead natural gas were approximately flat.